pseudostripy/DS2S-META/README.md

 ### Randomizer Alpha A.1

 * Added descriptions of all items and all keys in txt files
-* Vanilla Iteam-leak bug fixed on all lots/shops
+* Vanilla item-leak bug fixed on all lots/shops
 * Empty lots fixed
 * Shops fixed when NPCs move
 * Fixed Reinforcements and Infusions being applied to consumables